onflow/flow/flips/20211208-cadence-storage-api-changes.md

 ### Drawbacks

-This is a breaking change, and will require existing contracts to be updated to account for this change.
+This is a breaking change, and may require existing contracts to be updated to account for this change.
+However, contracts that only loaded values from storage that were the correct type will not need to change.
+Users should audit their existing contracts to determine whether or not their storage acceses need to be rewritten.

 ### Best Practices